eduP2P/common/cmd/toverstok/README.md

     Get the current wireguard state.

 wg use [device_iface]
-    Initialises a wireguard host with the specified device.
+    Initialises a wgctrl wireguard host with the specified device.

     If none are specified, will enter a multi-select mode with the currently detected availible devices.

+wg usr
+    Initialises wireguard with a userspace engine.

+    Do note that additional priviledges are required to properly create and maintain an internet interface.

 wg init <privkey_hex> <ipv4/cidr> <ipv6/cidr>
     Perform MANUAL INITIALISATION on the wireguard host.